Frequently Asked Questions

 Within this group, we are targeting individuals that prefer paying for a monthly subscription, over F2P with microtransactions.

-They’re looking to figure things out on their own, prefer a slower pace, which allows for time to chat and/or drink an adult beverage or two.
+They’re looking to figure things out on their own and prefer a slower pace, which allows them time to chat and/or drink an adult beverage or two.

-Gameplay often more focused on getting to and maintaining “camps” throughout the world and in dungeons.
-This is a bit different from “crawling” through dungeons, though some of that is possible.
+Gameplay is often focused on getting to and maintaining “camps” throughout the world and in dungeons.
+This is a bit different from crawling through dungeons, though some of that is possible.

 Overall, we’re a game for folks that are looking for a sense of place, rather than a skill-based challenge.

-There are no plans for supporting other platforms at this time, despite some of you allegedly having phones.
+There are no plans to support other platforms at this time, despite some of you allegedly having phones.

 When will the game launch?